-The General Requirements document has been developed by IRATA to provide training and assessment criteria for personnel who will be engaged in rope access work and methods.
+The Training, Assessment and Certification Scheme (TACS) document has been developed by IRATA to provide training and assessment criteria for personnel who will be engaged in rope access work and methods.
 It is recognised that the safety, application and effectiveness of industrial rope access methods depend upon both the capabilities of the personnel who perform them and those responsible for these people.
 The independent assessments are designed to test the candidate's knowledge and understanding of the operations performed, and to provide the sector with an assured minimum standard of proficiency.

-Full details of the syllabus for each level are detailed in the General Requirements but in summary the following is required.
+Full details of the syllabus for each level are detailed in the Training, Assessment and Certification Scheme but in summary the following is required.

 Level 1 rope access technician